• Skip to main content

 If a complaint is referred to the Discipline Committee under Subsection 12(11), the parties are APEGNB and the Respondent.
 The proceedings are conducted in the manner of a court hearing and the Association and the Respondent may be represented by legal professionals.

-Either party may appeal the decision of the Discipline Committee to the Court of Queen’s Bench.
+Either party may appeal the decision of the Discipline Committee to the Court of King’s Bench.

 COMPLAINT FORM